Sahajahanur/FMCG-Data-Engineering-Project-with-Databricks/README.md

 ## 📋 Project Overview

 An end-to-end data engineering solution built on Databricks Free Edition for a merged FMCG company.
-This project demonstrates how to build a scalable data pipeline that consolidates data from two companies (Atlon - parent company and SportsBar - acquired startup) into a unified analytics platform.
+This project demonstrates how to build a scalable data pipeline that consolidates data from two companies (Atlikon - parent company and SportsBar - acquired startup) into a unified analytics platform.

 ## 🎯 Business Problem